Foris/example-lerna/README.md

 ## Packages

-This Turborepo includes the following packages and applications:
+This `Lerna` includes the following packages and applications:

 - `packages/@fori/core`: Core React components